 39. Anna Burch – If You’re Dreaming

 Anna Burch’s If You’re Dreaming is a record that attempts to drown out the silence of the post-party comedown.
 Written during moments spent on the road supporting her first album, the record feels at times like the satisfying sensation of sliding into your favourite jumper, or submitting to that seductive feeling of remaining in bed on an icy winters morning.
-Burch achieves such cosy atmosphere by masterfully applying a minimalist approach towards production, but rightfully makes sure that the space carved out isn’t just used as a way to simply unwind.
+Burch achieves such a cosy atmosphere by masterfully applying a minimalist approach towards production but rightfully makes sure that the space carved out isn’t just used as a way to simply unwind.
 A serious dose of introspection is spattered throughout the album, allowing Burch to tenderly deliver such lines as, “My perspective is skewed/Don’t know what to do” and “When the party is compulsory/I start getting down”.
 It’s the honesty of the record that makes it so endearing and establishes a relatability that will no doubt last for a long time to come.

 38. Grimes – Miss Anthropocene